evertbal/ApplicantTracker/replit.md

 - June 27, 2025.
 Changed all "beschrijving" labels to "beroep" throughout the application
 - June 27, 2025.
 Repositioned profession field to display prominently at the top of all candidate views
 - June 27, 2025.
 Updated profession field styling to match consistent design pattern across all views
 - June 27, 2025.
+Removed duplicate profession field from candidate edit form, keeping only the top field
+- June 27, 2025.
 Added filter result counts showing candidate quantities for each status and driving license
 - June 27, 2025.
 Made region dropdown clearable with X button to remove selections
 - June 27, 2025.
 Completely removed driving license notes field from all forms and detail views